 The Ancestor Hunt, founded in 2008, is focused on helping genealogy and family history researchers of all skill levels to achieve their goals, by providing links to free online genealogy collections, and search tips and techniques, largely via easy-to-understand Quick Reference Guides.

-I have been an historic newspaper research addict for a long time.
+I have been an historical newspaper research addict for a long time.
 In the past several years I have decided to ratchet up my interest and share what I have learned through newspaper research-related blog articles, huge link lists, as well as video tutorials.
-The link lists for each state in the U.S. can be found at […]
+For all my articles about newspaper research, just navigate to the Newspapers Page of […]